appseconnect/docs/_posts/Developing Adapter for APPSeCONNECT/2010-01-01-What is an Adapter.md

 ---
 title: "What is an Adapter"
 toc: true
-categories:
-	- "Developing Adapter for APPSeCONNECT"
+category: "Developing Adapter for APPSeCONNECT"
 tag: developers
 ---